-Each preset menu allows access to all of the processing blocks that make up the DSPXmini Encore.
+Each preset menu allows access to all of the processing blocks that make up the DSPXtra Encore.
 There are further sub-menus inside each 'preset' menu.

-The submenus follow the signal path through the DSPXmini Encore, as shown in the block diagram above.
+The submenus follow the signal path through the DSPXtra Encore, as described above.

-Enhance:

-Contains the low frequency peaking bass equalizer which is used to provide bass enhancement and help overcome the bass reduction effect of multi-band compression.
+- Enhance: Contains the low frequency peaking bass equalizer which is used to provide bass enhancement and help overcome the bass reduction effect of multi-band compression.
 Four frequencies, amplitudes and Qs are provided, giving 6 different bass curves to select from.
 Frequencies selectable: 60Hz, 76Hz, 95 Hz and 120Hz.
 Q's selectable: 0.4, 1, 2 and 4.
-Gains selectable: 0, 1.5dB, 3dB, 4.5dB, 6dB.

-Multiband AGC: Designed to re-equalize the program material and create a consistent tonal balance while maintaining a consistent output level based on the RMS level of the program material.
+Gains selectable: 0, 1.5dB, 3dB, 4.5dB, 6dB. - Multiband AGC: Designed to re-equalize the program material and create a consistent tonal balance while maintaining a consistent output level based on the RMS level of the program material.